 In cases where there are one or more occupied houses on a targeted block, those residents have access to relocation benefits in order to promote whole-block solutions for impacted communities.
 Each resident is contacted by one of our relocation specialists who is committed to offering the family a substantial benefits package and helping them find a new home if needed.

 If you have questions about a specific demolition site on the map, or if you want to propose a location for future demolition, please contact the Demolition Department at 410-396-3512 or at [email protected].
 If there is a property that you believe to be an immediate danger to the public, please report it to 311 as soon as possible.

 Financial and Programmatic Support

-DHCD’s Office of Project Finance provides funding for the production of rental and for-sale housing opportunities in order to create decent, safe and affordable housing for the citizens of Baltimore City.
+DHCD’s Office of Project Finance and Development provides funding for the production of rental and for-sale housing opportunities in order to create decent, safe and affordable housing for the citizens of Baltimore City.